 The Stories Uncovered project explored London’s heritage through the eyes of young people.
 Drawing on the Imprint 93 (19 March – 25 September) exhibition, Duchamp & Sons investigated what ‘archiving’ means in the 21st century.

-The group invited artist Lucy Steggals to collaborate with them in developing a workshop, exploring how we gather information on places, through mapping and colour.
+The group invited artist Lucy Steggals to collaborate with them in devising a workshop which explores how we gather information on places, through mapping and colour.

 They subsequently devised a colour walk in the East End and invited other young people to record their thoughts, feelings and experiences of the colour yellow on social media using the hashtag #yellowpagesds.
 The digital response was transformed into a physical archive of photographs, typewritten texts, drawings and collages back at the Gallery, and later into a zine.